 Since the early 2000s, increasing frequencies of hypoxic events and harmful algal blooms (HABs) have been observed along the coastal continental shelf surrounding the Grijalva-Usumacinta River Delta.

-Algal blooms are a cyclic and natural phenomena that occur in both coastal and freshwater systems worldwide.
+Algal blooms are cyclic and natural phenomena that occur in both coastal and freshwater systems worldwide.
 However, an unnatural influx of nutrients and organic matter has contributed to frequent and rapid algal proliferation events.
 This, in turn has resulted in persistent seasonal hypoxia and death of many marine organisms.

 Many blooms in recent years have been composed of toxin-producing algal species.
 These harmful algal blooms (HABs) have been implicated in eutrophication, fish kills, economic loss for fisheries, and human illness.